Eledun/Mutan-Year-Zero-Dice-Roller/README.md

 are re re-rolled, ones from the first roll are added to the newly obtained ones, and that is passed as damage (yellow dice) and equip damage (black dice) to the toon.
-The code is GNU of if you can make better just let me know, this is my first program ever so. there it is.
+The code is GNU of if you can make better just let me know, this is my first program ever so there it is.